imanElomari/X6-Drinks/README.md

 # X6-Drinks

-A modern web project for the X6 Energy Drink brand.
+A modern web project for the X6 Energy Drink.

 ## Codebase Overview